ladybug-tools/hb-radiance-primer/text/components/False_Color.md

 Number for the conversion factor (aka. multiplier) for the results.
 The default is either 1 or 179 depending on whether the image is for radiance or irradiance to luminance or illuminance, respectively.
 * ##### contour_lines
 Set to True ro render the image with colored contour lines.
+* ##### logarithmic
+Number of decades to use with a logarithmic legend scale.
+Decades are the number of intervals of 10 below the maximum scale.
+If unspecified, a linear scale is used.
 * ##### extrema
 Set to True to cause extrema points to be printed on the brightest and darkest pixels of the input picture.
 * ##### mask